 STARband helmets are designed specifically to restore each infant’s head shape deformity to its normal shape.
 The goal of STARband treatment is to ensure that your baby's head grows in normal symmetry and proportion.
 It accomplishes this by pausing the growth in the prominent places of the babies' heads.

 STARband helmets are designed to direct the rapidly growing head of the baby into the desired areas.
 STARband helmets are frequently controlled and modified when needed to support growth only in the void areas.
-Throughout the treatment, our expert technicians continuously monitor the baby's development and make necessary modifications to the STARband.
+Throughout the treatment, our technicians continuously monitor the baby's development and make necessary modifications to the STARband.

 Besides corrective needs, STARband helmets can also be used for protection purposes.
 The Protective STARband Helmet is less expensive than standard corrective STARband family helmets.
 There is no age restriction for use of Protective STARband helmets manufactured by Orthomerica.
 Infants are not the only users of protective helmets.
 Children and adults who have undergone skull surgery, such as trauma, epilepsy or open (cranial vault remodeling) craniosynostosis also benefit from wearing protective helmets.